-3. Exhaustion: If you feel like no amount of coffee or ginger tea can shake you from your reverie of exhaustion, chances are you are overtraining.
+3. Exhaustion: Another one of the effects of excessive exercise on brain is exhaustion.
+If you feel like no amount of coffee or ginger tea can shake you from your reverie of exhaustion, chances are you are overtraining.
 When you overtrain, your body ends up devoting most of the energy towards recovery.
 This results in a perpetual feeling of exhaustion and fatigue.
 When your body has not had the chance to recover from your previous workout sessions, you are prone to injury and inflammation.
 Moreover, exhaustion affects your performance, which may lead to plateauing.

-4. Reduced Appetite: A decrease in appetite is one of the most common symptoms of overtraining.
+4. Reduced Appetite: A decrease in appetite is one of the most common symptoms of the effects of over exercising on your brain.
 Your body needs fuel to keep recover and repair itself.
 A loss in appetite only leads to further exhaustion, fatigue, and even injuries as the body is not getting enough nutrients.

 5. Decreased Performance: Over-exercising can lead to burnout which often results in a drop in your workout performance.
-When your body is constantly fatigued, your fitness levels are bound to take a toll.
+When your body and brain are constantly fatigued, your fitness levels are bound to take a toll.
 Some people even experience plateauing as the body is overworked and has not had the opportunity to recover.

-6. Weakened Immune System: While regular exercise can help ward off the cold and flu, too much of it can weaken and compromise the immune system.
+6. Weakened Immune System: another effects of over exercising on your brain is lowered immunity.
+While regular exercise can help ward off the cold and flu, too much of it can weaken and compromise the immune system.
 When you are over-exercise, your body remains in a constant state of stress and fatigue.
 The energy that is needed to keep the immune system functioning properly is instead used to repair the overworked muscles.